 Veggie Sticks & Hummus Cups: Pre-cut carrots, celery, and bell peppers, then pair with single-serve hummus or make it homemade.
 It’s healthy, crunchy, and holds up well in a cooler.

 Kid-Friendly DIY Snack Bags: Involve the kids in creating their own snack packs before the trip.
-Provide a variety of options like popcorn, dried fruit, pretzels, crackers, cereal, or gummy candies, and let them customize.
+Provide a variety of options like pretzels, cereal, dried fruit, crackers, M&Ms, or gummy candies, and let them customize.
 It’s an activity in itself and ensures everyone gets the snacks they enjoy.

 Picnic-Ready Meals (Make-Ahead)